Beatrix Potter: Scientific illustrations and work in mycology

-Rebuffed by William Thiselton-Dyer, the Director at Kew, because of her sex and her amateur status, Potter wrote up her conclusions and submitted a paper, On the Germination of the Spores of the Agaricineae, to the Linnean Society in 1897.
-It was introduced by Massee because, as a female, Potter could not attend proceedings or read her paper.
+Rebuffed by William Thiselton-Dyer, the Director at Kew, because of her sex and amateur status, Potter wrote up her conclusions and submitted a paper, On the Germination of the Spores of the Agaricineae, to the Linnean Society in 1897.
+It was introduced by Massee because, as a woman, Potter could not attend proceedings nor read her paper.
 She subsequently withdrew it, realising that some of her samples were contaminated, but continued her microscopic studies for several more years.
-Her paper has only recently been rediscovered, along with the rich, artistic illustrations and drawings that accompanied it.
 Her work is only now being properly evaluated.
 Potter later gave her other mycological and scientific drawings to the Armitt Museum and Library in Ambleside, where mycologists still refer to them to identify fungi.
 There is also a collection of her fungus paintings at the Perth Museum and Art Gallery in Perth, Scotland, donated by Charles McIntosh.
-In 1967, the mycologist W.P.K.
-Findlay included many of Potter's beautifully accurate fungus drawings in his Wayside & Woodland Fungi, thereby fulfilling her desire to one day have her fungus drawings published in a book.
+In 1967, the mycologist W. P. K. Findlay included many of Potter's beautifully accurate fungus drawings in his Wayside & Woodland Fungi, thereby fulfilling her desire to one day have her fungus drawings published in a book.
 In 1997, the Linnean Society issued a posthumous apology to Potter for the sexism displayed in its handling of her research.